Saint-Domingue: Toussaint Louverture's prevention of economic collapse in Saint-Domingue

-The Haitian Revolution (1802–1804)
+The Haitian Revolution

 Napoleon dispatched troops in 1802 under the command of his brother-in-law, General Charles Emmanuel Leclerc, to restore French rule to the island.
-Dominican Creole leaders who were defeated during the St. Dominican Civil War such as André Rigaud and Alexandre Pétion accompanied Leclerc's French expeditionary forces.
+Creole leaders who were defeated during the War of the South such as André Rigaud and Alexandre Pétion accompanied Leclerc's French expeditionary forces.

 Napoleon wanted to take control of Saint-Domingue again through diplomatic means.
 In late January 1802, Leclerc arrived and asked permission to land at Cap-Français, but Henri Christophe prevented him.
 At the same time, the Vicomte de Rochambeau suddenly attacked Fort-Liberté, effectively quashing the diplomatic option and starting a new war in Saint-Domingue.

 Both Louverture and Dessalines fought against the French expeditionary forces, but after the Battle of Crête-à-Pierrot, Dessalines defected from his long-time ally Louverture and joined Leclerc's forces.
 Leclerc proclaimed peaceful intentions, but kept secret his orders to deport black officers holding a rank above captain.

 Eventually, a ceasefire was enacted between Louverture and the French expeditionary forces.
 During this ceasefire, Louverture was captured & arrested.
 Jean-Jacques Dessalines was at least partially responsible for Louverture's arrest, as asserted by several authors, including Louverture's son, Isaac.
 On 22 May 1802, after Dessalines learned that Louverture had failed to instruct a local rebel leader to lay down his arms per the recent ceasefire agreement, he immediately wrote to Leclerc to denounce Louverture's conduct as "extraordinary".